RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 Let's see how the "library" approach could work in a non-oo interpreter, for example Regina Rexx.
 Unicode could be implemented as a separate library, but, as we will soon see, it would also require some collaboration from the interpreter.

 * The library would offer a new BIF.
-Let's call it UNICODE (this is not a name proposal).
+Let's call it **UNICODE** (this is not a name proposal).
 We will be using U for brevity (this might be an alias).
 U(string) would return a Unicode value (to be defined shortly).
-With a little help from the interpreter, Static, parse-time analysis, would be able to determine if calls to UNICODE calls were indeed to be resolved to the new BIF, so that calls with a literal argument could be treated as literal Unicode strings.
+With a little help from the interpreter, Static, parse-time analysis, would be able to determine if calls to UNICODE calls were indeed to be resolved to the new BIF, so that calls with a literal argument could be treated as **literal Unicode strings**.
 To avoid trivial errors, U applied to a Unicode string would be the same string.

-* The result from UNICODE would be the very same string received as an argument (or a copy of the string if the original had active references), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an Unicode string.
+* The **result** from UNICODE would be the very same string received as an argument (or a copy of the string if the original had active references), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an **Unicode string**.

-* The encoding to use would be the same as the one used in the program file.
+* The **encoding** to use would be the same as the one used in the program file.
 An optional, second argument could make the encoding explicit: UNICODE("string", "UTF-8").

-* If any encoding errors were found, a new condition would be raised.
+* If any encoding errors were found, a **new condition** would be raised.
 An optional, third, boolean parameter could be specified to allow ignoring of encoding errors, e.g., UNICODE("string", "UTF-8", 0).
 The fact that there was or not an encoding error would be stored as part of the string status, and would be accesible using a specialized BIF.

-* The interpreter would provide a whole set of new BIFs for Unicode strings.
-They would work at the grapheme cluster level.
+* The interpreter would provide a whole set of **new BIFs** for Unicode strings.
+They would work at the _grapheme cluster_ level.

-* Arithmetic operators would work as usual, with ASCII numbers, and the "e", "E", ".", "+" and "-" characters, regardless of whether they are part of an Unicode or a byte string.
+* **Arithmetic** operators would work as usual, with ASCII numbers, and the "e", "E", ".", "+" and "-" characters, regardless of whether they are part of an Unicode or a byte string.
 The result of an arithmetic operation would always be a plain (i.e., non-unicode) ASCII string.

-* Concatenation would follow a protocol similar to the one used by Executor, as indicated in *[String Concatenation](525_String_concatenation.md)*.
+* **Concatenation** would follow a protocol similar to the one used by Executor, as indicated in *[String Concatenation](525_String_concatenation.md)*.

-* Comparison is tricky.
+* **Comparison** is tricky.
 Depending on how we define it, it can incur in an implicit encoding or recoding, and probably in a (also implicit) normalization.
 It may well be that the best option would be to completely disallow direct comparison of Unicode and non-Unicode strings, i.e., UNICODE("A") = "A" would produce a syntax error.
 Parse-time literal strings would be normalized by default (unless the third parameter was 0).
 The fact that a string was normalized would be stored as part of the string status.
 When two strings of different encodings had to be compared, a "neutral" encoding should be used (always the same).
 If a recoding to the neutral encoding was even produced, it would be cached as part of the string status.

-* Compatibility: if the Unicode package was not loaded, everything would work as before; if the Unicode package was loaded, a set of new BIFs would be introduced.
+* **Compatibility**: if the Unicode package was not loaded, everything would work as before; if the Unicode package was loaded, a set of new BIFs would be introduced.
 Implementations should offer a program that checked for possible conflicts.
-These conflicts would only arise when an external function was called that had the same name as one of the new BIFs.
+These conflicts would only arise when an external function were called that had the same name as one of the new BIFs.

 Examples (assuming a UTF-8 ambiance; BIF names are samples, not proposals):